LiveHelperChat/doc/docs/dashboard.md

 Operator in dashboard widget settings ​![](/img/dashboard/dashboard-icon.jpg) has to choose `Departments stats`

+### How can I remove right column in dashboard?

+In dashboard right column duplicates what you see in dashboard itself so makes sense just hide right column.

+You have to activate `Hide right column in frontpage.` in
+> Configuration -> Live Help Configuration -> Chat configuration -> Misc

 ## Permissions

 For operator to be able to use dashboard in general he has to have.
 It's a must permission because to this page user is redirected once he logins to the system.